tbudd/run_analysis/run_analysis_codebook.md

 \<domain\> one letter, t for time domain, f for frequency domain

-\<acceleration vector\> either Body or Gravity for either the body or gravity component of the acceleration signal respectively
+\<acceleration vector\> either Body or Gravity for either the body or gravity component of the acceleration signal, respectively

 \<sensor\> either Acc for accelerometer or Gyro for gyroscope

 \<specific measure\> (optional, either Jerk or Mag or both or none) Jerk is the derivative of acceleration with respect to time.
-Mag is the magnitude of the X,Y,Z vectors for the measure
+Mag is the magnitude of the X,Y,Z vectors for the measure.

-\<function\> either mean() or std() for the mean value or standard deviation respectively.
-Only columns ending in mean() and std() were included in the result, because the assignment requested means and standard deviations of the measurements.
-MeanFreq() is defined in the frequency_infot.txt file as "the Weighted average of the frequency components to obtain a mean frequency," which is not exactly the same as mean.
+\<function\> either mean() or std() for the mean value or standard deviation, respectively.
+Only columns ending in mean() and std() were included in the result, because the assignment requested only means and standard deviations of the measurements.
+For example, MeanFreq() was not used, because MeanFreq() is defined in the frequency_info.txt file as "the weighted average of the frequency components to obtain a mean frequency," which is not the simple mean.

-\<axis\> X,Y,Z depending on the direction of the force vector.
+\<axis\> X,Y,or Z depending on the direction of the force vector.
 Specific functions ending in Mag do not have an X,Y, or Z suffix, because the magnitude is a scalar.

 ##Sources
-This codebook was created using the "Codebook Template" from the "Data Science Specialization" website, ["Getting and Cleaning Data" page](http://datasciencespecialization.github.io/getclean/)
+This codebook was created using the "Codebook Template" from the "Data Science Specialization" website, ["Getting and Cleaning Data" page.](http://datasciencespecialization.github.io/getclean/)